CastielWong/Knowledge-Capsule/Python/Syntax/generic/basic.md

 """
 # find the first occurrence of "is"
 s.find("is")  # 2
-# find the first occurrence of "is" since index 5
+# find the first occurrence of "is" starting from index 5
 s.find("is", 5)  # 5
 s.find("that")  # -1